Character deflations and a generalization of the Murnaghan--Nakayama rule: Skew characters

 \section{Skew characters}

-In this section we prove Theorem~\ref{thm:ind}.
-The combinatorial definitions used in this theorem are given in \S \ref{subsec:quotients} below.
-In \S \ref{subsec:model} we give a model that allows the character values of a character induced from a Young subgroup to be easily computed; we use this model in the proof of Theorem~\ref{thm:ind} in \S \ref{subsec:omega_proof}.
-An example to illustrate the main bijection used in the proof is given in \S \ref{subsec:example}.
+In this section we state and prove a result on the values of skew characters on elements of the form $g_{n\alpha}$ (Theorem~\ref{thm:ind}).
+First, we give the necessary combinatorial definitions.
 In several arguments we shall refer to James' abacus notation for partitions, as described in \cite[page 78]{JK}.